alexjdw/django_issue_tracker/README.md

-# Sticky Ickies: A Django Issue Tracker
+# Sticky Notes: A Django Issue Tracker

 Welcome to my demo project: a handmade, Django-based, responsive, full-CRUD issue tracker using Django, Django Rest Framework, and SQLite.